valderman/haste-compiler/README.md

     $ hastec -O2 -fglasgow-exts myprog.hs

 Haste also has its own set of command line arguments.
-Invoke it with --help to read more about them.
-In particular --opt-all, --opt-google-closure and --with-js should be fairly interesting.
+Invoke it with `--help` to read more about them.
+In particular `--opt-all`, `--opt-minify`, `--start` and `--with-js` should be fairly interesting.

 If you want your package to compile with both Haste and, say, GHC, you might want to use the CPP extension for conditional compilation.
 Haste defines the